diegoalvis/triviados-flutter/README.md

 ## Getting Started

-The purpouse of this project is to have a practical example of the [Clean Arquitecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and some patterns like [BLoC](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc).
+The purpose of this project is to have a practical example of the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), [TDD](https://en.wikipedia.org/wiki/Test-driven_development) and some patterns like [BLoC](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc).

 This project was inspired by [ResoCoder Flutter TDD Clean Architecture Course](https://resocoder.com/category/tutorials/flutter/tdd-clean-architecture/).